brennie/spaghetti/doc/protocol.md

   2. Else if $p < P_\mathrm{xover}$, do a local crossover between two population members at random.
   3. Else do a foreign crossover by sending a `crossoverRequestMessage` to the island with a population member chosen at random.
   4. If a newly generated member has a better (distance, fitness) tuple than is currently known, update it and send a `solutionMessage` with a copy of the solution to the controlling island.
- 3. If the population has reached its maximum size, do a selection for the minimum size.
+ 3. If the population has reached its maximum size, send a `fullMessage` to its parent and wait for a `continueMessage`.
+Continue processing messages until it arrives.

 ## 3. Shutdown Phase